BobbyMoeller/cvnp1606-portfolio/week04-permissions-matrix/README.md

 Troubleshooting Narrative

 What went wrong, or what could realistically have gone wrong?

+When I created the HR Test account, I could not find it on the sign in screen.

 What evidence did you check first?

+I made sure it was a user in computer management

 What did you try?

+I added it to the user group

 What fixed it, or what would you try next?

+Adding it to the user group fixed it

 How did you verify the result?

+By being able to see the account on the login screen

 What was the support or security impact of the issue or fix?

+Support impact could be it generating support tickets.
+No security impact